imVason/cordova-plugin-openwebview/README.md

-## window.webkit.messageHandlers.openNew.postMessage
+## Open sub webview

-You can open a new webview in sub webview page, the method only have one option and same as openOptions.
+You can use below methods open a new webview in a sub webview page which has been opened with `cordova.plugins.openWebview.open`, the method only have one option and same as openOptions.

-**WARNING**: This method must be used in the webview which has been opened with cordova.plugins.openWebview.open.
+- window.webkit.messageHandlers.openNew.postMessage (iOS)
+- openWebview.openNew (Android)

+### window.webkit.messageHandlers.openNew.postMessage

-### Example
+#### Example

 ```javascript
 var openOptions = {